-This popular plant is a wonderful choice for your home as it is easy to care for.
-It is a beautiful plant with dark green, spiked leaves with light strips on the tips.
+This popular plant is a beautiful choice for your home as it is easy to care for.
+It is a beautiful plant with dark green spiked leaves with light strips on the tips.

 Snake plants are natural air purifiers.
-NASA studied this plant in a clean-air experiment and found that it is effective at removing key four pollutants: benzene, formaldehyde, toluene, and trichloroethylene.
+NASA studied this plant in a clean-air experiment and found that it effectively removes four key pollutants: benzene, formaldehyde, toluene, and trichloroethylene.
 It filters these toxic substances while also releasing oxygen and improving humidity levels.

 2. Moon Cactus

-This small, flowering cactus comes in many color varieties and is an eco-friendly choice of plant.
-It is quite easy to look after, in fact, it thrives when left alone.
+This small, flowering cactus comes in many color varieties and is an eco-friendly plant choice.
+It is pretty easy to look after and thrives when left alone.

-An effective way to ensure you are buying environmentally friendly plants is to source them as close to home as possible.
-Succulents and cacti like the moon cactus are found in North, Central, and South America.
+An effective way to ensure you buy environmentally friendly plants is to source them as close to home as possible.
+Succulents and cacti, like the moon cactus are found in North, Central, and South America.
 This means you are reducing your carbon footprint when purchasing these plants.

-Cacti, like the moon cactus, also require a little water and do not need to be re-potted, meaning they produce minimal waste.
+Like the moon cactus, cacti also require a little water and do not need to be re-potted, meaning they produce minimal waste.

 3. Spider Plant

-These plants are incredibly popular for the long leafy foliage which grows rapidly in the right environment.
+These plants are famous for the long leafy foliage which grows rapidly in the right environment.